GillesArcas/galerie/README.md

  `[](a_video.mp4)`

 In both cases, brackets must remain empty (no alt text or link description).
-These specifications are gathered at the end of th record, one per line, at beginning of line.
+These specifications are gathered at the end of th record, one per line, at the beginning of line.
 If the line following a media is not a media specification, it is considered as a caption (a text associated to the media displayed below it) by the export functions.

 Any text following the media specifications is ignored.

 ## Record separator

-A record separator is a horizontal rule made of three underscore (ASCII 95) at least.
+A record separator is a horizontal rule made of three underscores ("_", ASCII 95) at least.

 # Configuration file